RadSite Benefits for Payers

 RadSite offers a comprehensive, affordable, quality-based accreditation program that evaluates providers on the basis of established industry standards and best-practices through its MIPPA Accreditation Program (MAP).
 RadSite recognition of a facility demonstrates to both patients, payers, regulators and others that a provider is a clear leader in imaging quality and patient safety.

 Imaging providers that seek to bill both CMS and private third-party payers can utilize RadSite to demonstrate their compliance with federal guidelines and industry best-practices.
 RadSite’s MAP Standards include a review of personnel, policies and procedures, as well as sample clinical images and phantom studies.
-The user-friendly program allows providers to apply for accreditation of their CT, Cone Beam Computed Tomography (CBCT) an extension of CT, MRI, PET and SPECT imaging systems with a single application.
+The user-friendly program allows providers to apply for accreditation of their CT, MRI, PET and SPECT imaging systems with a single application.

 For example, the MAP Standards include a technical component evaluation that assesses the performance of each imaging system and examines the quality of the images that each imaging system produces.
 RadSite additionally requires applicants to submit medical physicist reports and specific case studies for each imaging system to ensure quality.